-We agree with Nobel Prize-winning physicist Niels Bohr who said, "Prediction is very difficult, especially about the future."
+We agree with Nobel Prize-winning physicist Niels Bohr (or perhaps it was Yogi Berra) who said, "Prediction is very difficult, especially about the future."

 The good news is that successful investing doesn’t require the ability to predict the ups and downs of the stock market.
 It requires patience.
-You see, successful investing is not about timing the market; it's about time in the market.
+Successful investing isn't about timing the market; it's about time in the market.

-Over the course of 30 years, from January 1984 until December 2013, we looked at how two very different investors would have fared.
-We nicknamed them Lucky Lew and Steady Eddy.
-Both invested $3,000 per year.
-Lucky Lew, a perfect market timer, put all $3,000 into the market at each year's low point.
-Steady Eddy put one-twelfth of that $3,000 ($250) into his investment account at the end of each month no matter what the market was doing.
+Lou, a remarkable market timer, put his $3,000 into the market exactly at each year's low point.
+In contrast, Eddy simply put one-twelfth of his $3,000 ($250) into his investment account — no matter what the market was doing.

-But that doesn’t stop people from trying to time the market.
-Research shows the average investor significantly underperforms the market because of failed attempts at market timing.
+And unlike the remarkable Lucky Lou, the average investor who tries to time the market doesn't come out ahead.
+Abundant research shows the average investor underperforms the market because of failed attempts at timing.

-We suggest that you tune out all the noise — the constant chatter of stock market prognosticators — and stick with the plan we'll help you develop.
-You'll sleep better at night and your portfolio will perform better as well.
+We suggest you tune out the market-timing noise — the constant chatter of stock market prognosticators — and stick with the plan we'll help you develop.
+You'll sleep better at night and your portfolio likely will perform better too.

 *These annualized returns are based on the 1999-2018 performance of the S&P 500.